wiwh/mae/README.md

-# mae
+# MAE
-An implementation in tensorflow of my M-estimator auto-encoder, a generative model similar to a VAE but without using the variational approximation.
+An implementation in tensorflow of the M-estimator auto-encoder (which can be seen as a gradient-matching auto-encoder), a generative model similar to a VAE but without needing variational approximations.